 Update: On Thursday, June 16, the Jackson County Sheriff’s Office reported that Harold Marcum was found and is now with family members.

 26-year-old Harold Marcrum of Pittsburgh, Pennsylvania, has been missing since last Monday.
-The sheriff’s office says he told his brother he was going for a walk on the Bear Creek Greenway, but never returned.
+The sheriff’s office says he told his brother he was going for a walk on the greenway, but never returned.
 Police say Marcrum left his wallet and cell phone but took his computer.